Corona maker Constellation Brands beats quarterly sales estimates

-(Reuters) - Constellation Brands Inc (STZ.N) beat analysts’ estimates for quarterly revenue on Friday, driven by strong sales of its beers including the Modelo brand, sending its shares up 6% in premarket trading.
+June 28 (Reuters) - Constellation Brands Inc beat analysts’ estimates for quarterly revenue on Friday, driven by strong sales of its beers including the Modelo brand, sending its shares up 6% in premarket trading.

 Net sales rose 2.5% to $2.10 billion in the first quarter ended May 31.
 Analysts had expected net sales of $2.07 billion, according to Refinitiv IBES data.